kousu/statasvm/COMPILE.md

 ### Windows

+TODO: this is out of date. the repo has `windows/libsvm.{lib,dll}` which makes this; but it is still useful to know how to compile libsvm for Windows, in case of version bumps, so for now this stays.
+Sorry.
+I'll clean this up later.

 To compile against a DLL on Windows, you must have its associated .lib file.
 Unless the library author provides it [citation needed] the only way source for them is as a by-product of compiling that DLL.
 The proper way to do this is to compile and 'install' libsvm manually:
 0) Install Visual Studio (libsvm does not yet come with a MinGW build script)